linhtng/minishell/README.md

 In `wip_joonas`, all builtins working.
 Some still require minor tweaks, noted in the code comments.
 Some further work on environment variables, but it should be fully working and editable with builtin commands and the helper functions.
 Remaining items detailed in code comments.

+#### Progress 20.04.23

+In `wip_0`: lexer's tokenization working: save the tokens into t_list tokens.
+Handled syntax error when encounter unmatching quotes and should free memory when not needed anymore.